yosoyubik/canvas/README.md

 Builds the application and copies it into your Urbit ship's desk, watching for changes.
 In your Urbit (v.0.8.0 or higher) `|commit %home` (or `%your-desk-name`) to synchronize your changes.

-When you make changes, the `urbit` directory will update with the compiled application and, if you're running `npm run serve`, it will automatically copy itself to your Urbit ship when you save your changes (more information on that below).
+When you make changes, the `urbit` directory will update with the compiled application and, if you're running `npm run serve`, it will automatically copy itself to your Urbit ship when you save your.

 ## Running